 Most of AboitizPower's Distribution Utilities, on the other hand, have wide and diverse customer bases.
-As such, the loss of any one customer will have no material adverse impact on AboitizPower.
-The Distribution Companies' customers are categorized into four principal categories:
+As such, the loss of any one customer will have no material adverse impact on the business of AboitizPower.
+The Distribution Utilities' customers are categorized into four (4) principal categories:

 - (a) Industrial customers.
-Industrial customers generally consist of large-scale consumers of electricity within a franchise area, such as factories, plantations and shopping malls. - (b) Residential customers.
-Residential customers are those who are supplied electricity for use in a structure utilized for residential purposes. - (c) Commercial customers.
-Commercial customers include service-oriented businesses, universities and hospitals. - (d) Other customers.
+Industrial customers generally consist of large-scale consumers of electricity within a franchise area, such as factories, plantations, and shopping malls. - (b) Residential customers.
+Residential customers are those who are supplied electricity for use in a structure utilized for residential purposes. - Commercial customers.
+Commercial customers include service-oriented businesses, universities, (c) and hospitals. - (d) Other customers.

 Government accounts for various government offices and facilities are categorized as either commercial or industrial depending on their load.
-Each Distribution Utility monitors government accounts separately and further classifies them to local government accounts, national government account, special government accounts like military camps.
-Street lights have a different rate category and are thus monitored independently.
+Each Distribution Utility monitors government accounts separately and further classifies them to local government accounts, national government account, or special government accounts.